 - Has a regional center returned any investment funds to the investor after he or she received their Green Card?

-Understanding this perspective provides a simple division of labor in helping the EB-5 investor program that is interested in qualifying through regional center investments.
+The EB-5 investor program is interested in qualifying through regional center investments.
 We can provide you with a definitive shortlist of regional centers that have successful immigration track records.
 The investor can then use their sophisticated financial skills to analyze the proposed investments in a regional center.
-Once the investor has identified the most promising investment from the shortlist, we guide the investor through the eb-5 visa program process to its conclusion successfully.
+Once the investor has chosen their investment, we guide them through the eb-5 visa program process.
 After its approval, we can then help you with consular processing or adjustment of status.

 For Spanish speaking, contact our Abogado de inmigración en Houston, Texas